-In addition to the requirement of at least a C (2.0) grade-point average in all courses taken at any UC campus, students must achieve at least a 2.0 grade-point average in all upper-division courses offered in satisfaction of the subject and elective requirements of the curriculum.
-A 2.0 minimum grade-point average in upper-division mathematics, upper-division core courses, and the major field is also required for graduation.
-Grade point averages are not rounded up.
+In addition to the requirement of at least a 2.0 (C) grade-point average (GPA) in all courses taken at any UC campus, students must achieve at least a 2.0 GPA in all upperdivision courses offered in satisfaction of the subject and elective requirements of the curriculum.
+A 2.0 minimum GPA in upper-division mathematics, upper-division core courses, and the major field is also required for graduation.
+Grade-point averages are not rounded up.